tanveerkarim/DESI-MMTSurvey/README.md

 ## Running the Pipeline
 1. *First*, run /scripts/**produce_spec1d.py** to produce 1d spectra
-of slits for a given mask.
+of slits for a given mask `python produce_spec1d.py maskname`.
 	* It will require a user input of the masknumber to generate all the outputs. masknumber is a four digit code for a mask produced by Binospec.
 The dictionary that contains the information of masknumber to actual maskname is in